 Instead: J.T. enacts Good Is Dumb, and smuggles the Idol to Russell during the next Immunity Challenge.
-Russell, who has been leading the women's alliance, takes out Courtney (a periphery player) and, after the teams merge, J.T. was voted off at the next Tribal Council due to Parvati's machinations.
+Russell, who has been leading the women's alliance, takes out Courtney (a periphery player) and, after the teams merge, J.T. is idoled out at the next Tribal Council with his own idol due to Parvati's machinations.

 You'd Expect: That, given that J.T. was knocked out post-merge by Russell (after telling the Heroes that he had previously played it to save himself, something that never happened), and already showed that he broke his word multiple times, they would at least try Sandra's advice and knock out Russell before he becomes a bigger threat.

 Instead: Nobody besides Rupert believes her.
 The Heroes try and vote her out instead, and they get systematically eliminated by Russell's alliance, leaving only the Villains left in the final three.
-Sandra proceeds to call Colby and Rupert out on this during the final Tribal Council meeting.
-For bonus points, a Secret Scene revealed that Russell and Parvati were walking around camp reading J.T's letter out loud (and laughing about it) to the rest of the Heroes, and they still didn't do anything.
+Sandra proceeds to call the Heroes out on this at the Final Tribal Council, and Rupert even joins in by using his jury speech to give her a grovelling apology for their collective stupidity.

 You'd Expect: That Russell would keep his core alliance with Parvati and Danielle strong, given that they've been working together from the get-go (not to mention that the two are at this point the only ones left that will talk to him), just to be sure that the three of them will go to the end.

 Instead: He decides to pit the two of them against one another in hopes of separating them.
-When Danielle calls him out on it at Tribal Council, he proceeds to talk to Danielle like she's crap in front of the entire jury before voting her out.
+When Danielle calls him out on it at Tribal Council, he proceeds to talk to Danielle like she's crap and bring her to tears in front of the entire jury before voting her out.

 You'd Expect: At some point during the season, Russell realizes that pissing off the jury isn't going to end well.
 You'd really expect that by the time of the Final Tribal Council, he might be just a little bit worried that he's up against his much more likeable former ally and his extremely entertaining enemy, and the jury has no reason to like him whatsoever.

 As a Result: He naturally loses in a landslide: Sandra gets six votes, Parvati gets three votes, and Russell gets no votes.
-Even better, at the reunion, Jeff tries to explain that backstabbing the jury will make them dislike you.
+Even better, at the reunion, Jeff tries to explain that backstabbing the jury will make them loathe you.
 Russell refuses to acknowledge that.

-- At the live reunion, Boston Rob – who had just given his own take on how a Rob-Russell alliance would go – lays down the gauntlet to Russell.
+- At the live reunion, Boston Rob who had just given his own take on how a Rob-Russell alliance would go lays down the gauntlet to Russell.
 He challenges him to a Survivor rematch.

 Instead: He effectively says, bring it on.
-Production knows exactly whats just landed into their laps and proceeds to build a cast make-up tailored precisely to all of Rob’s strong suits and all of Russell’s weak suits.
-The season following Nicaragua…
+Production knows exactly whats just landed into their laps and proceeds to build a cast make-up tailored precisely to all of Robs strong suits and all of Russells weak suits.
+The season following Nicaragua

-- Nicaragua: It's the final six, Jane feels a bit on the outs in her four-person alliance with Chase, Sash, and Holly.
-The alliance's immediate target Fabio wins Immunity, and he tries to protect his ally Dan by convincing Chase that Jane's the bigger threat.
+- It's the final six, Jane feels a bit on the outs in her four-person alliance with Chase, Sash, and Holly.
+The alliance's immediate target Fabio wins immunity, and he tries to protect his ally Dan by convincing Chase that Jane's the bigger threat.
 Chase immediately takes the idea to Sash and Holly, and the three soon resolve to vote Jane off (forgetting, incidentally, that Fabio made the suggestion in the first place).

 You'd Expect: That they would blindside Jane.
-Dan and Fabio want her gone, and Chase and Sash are the ones with hidden Immunity Idols, so there wouldn't be any real way that she could protect herself if votes were cast her way.
+Dan and Fabio want her gone, and Chase and Sash are the ones with Hidden Immunity Idols, so there wouldn't be any real way that she could protect herself if votes were cast her way.

 - Redemption Island sees Russell, and by extension all of the Zapatera, getting hit hard with this trope.
 To elaborate, this is the first season that he's playing alongside people that had the chance to see him in action; they know exactly what he's all about.
 One of the first things he does is promise his tribe that he'll be playing a different game this time.

 You'd Expect: That Russell actually would play a different game this time, or at least pretend to do so until the merge, when he would likely have the better numbers.
-In the very least, they wouldn't have been so likely to have their own What an Idiot entries.
+In the very least, they wouldn't have been so likely to have their own What an Idiot! entries.

 As a Result: Not surprisingly, he's marked as a threat, his tribe throws a challenge to off him, and the vote is split three ways on the off-chance he did find the idol.
-(Oh, forgot: he didn't even bother making sure no one was watching.)
-On the re-vote, they have five available votes and two options while Russell's side has only one available vote and one option.
+(Oh, forgot: he didn't even bother making sure no-one was watching.)
+On the revote, they have five available votes and two options while Russell's side has only one available vote and one option.
 (Stephanie doesn't exactly help their cause with her irritation at David's spiel or her scorching tirade at Tribal Council, which loses them a potential swing vote.)
 One guess as to who goes.
 That's when the Disaster Dominoes begin for the entire tribe: